diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 Set **Style** to `Bootstrap`.
 Set the **Column Types** to `String`, `String`, `Numeric` and `Numeric`.

-We will use all the columns return by the MDX query (including the full path column, which we will hide later on).
-We can use the `Member Ordinal` value later on to add conditional formatting for the table so that it is easier to read.
+We will use all the columns return by the **MDX query** (including the full path column, which we will hide later on).
+We can use the `Member Ordinal` value later on to add **conditional formatting** for the table so that it is easier to read.

 **Preview** the dashboard (or even better open the dashboard in a separate window/tab).
 It should like this now:

 ![](/images/mdx-drilldownmember/mdx-drilldownmember-8.png)

-A very nice benefit of using `DRILLDOWNMEMBER` is that the amount of returned columns/fields will not change.
+A very nice benefit of using `DRILLDOWNMEMBER` is that the amount of returned columns/fields does not change.
 If we **drill down**, only the children's names will be displayed.
 So we do not have to change the table layout for the drill down.

 Let's implement the first drill down now.
 For the table component's **PostExecution** function we define the following: